chase1635321/ARTIQ/README.md

 >>
 ```

-Another command is pulse.
+Another command is `pulse`.
 It takes two arguments: the number of pulses, and the length of each pulse in ms

 ```
 >> pulse ttl9 30 30